Leave during probation: what you need to know

-Yes, you can.
+Quitting during a probation period in the UK is common.
 However, you’ll need to check what your employment contract says in relation to how much notice you need to give your employer.

 If it does not mention a specific notice period and you have been there for longer than a month, you need to give one week of notice.
 If you’ve been in your job for less than a month, you don’t need to give notice.

 Do you have to give notice during the probation period UK?